ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 ## Advance Knowledge
 Characters will also possess familiarity in certain areas of knowledge beyond their normal profession.
 A rating in a given knowledge acts as Enhancement whenever a character makes an Insight Test that uses that knowledge with some exceptions.
-In Mythical Monsters, there are two kinds of knowledge: *Common*, *Esoteric*, and *Linguistic*.
+In Mythmakers, there are two kinds of knowledge: *Common*, *Esoteric*, and *Linguistic*.

 Common Knowledge is knowledge that most people will have some familiarity with and is divided into four main areas: **Local**, **Occult**, **Nature**, and **Lore**.

 Esoteric Knowledge is specific knowledge that only a significantly smaller group of people know such as a knowledge of frogs or a dead language.

 Linguistics comprises the knowledge of languages beyond the common language shared throughout the connected parts of the fantasy world.
-Mythical Monsters offers the following default languages beyond common: **fae**, **dragon**, **dwarvish**, **goblin**, and **bestial**.
+Mythmakers offers the following default languages beyond common: **fae**, **dragon**, **dwarvish**, **goblin**, and **bestial**.
 Any additions or modifications to this list are subject to the Storyteller.
 Unlike Common or Esoteric knowledges, a rating in a language acts as Ease instead of Enhancement towards Tests against challenges based on understanding the contextual use of a given language.

 **When you've reached this step**, locate the row in the table below that corresponds to your character's starting experience.
 The number under Knowledge Advancements represents the number of advancements you can make towards either a Common, Esoteric, or Linguistic Knowledge.
 All forms of knowledge start with no rating and require at least one advancement in order for the character to be able to use the knowledge towards Tests.